 Then there’s the temptation to try to “time” markets.
 It’s enticing to try to catch the next big investment wave (up or down) and allocate assets accordingly.
 But there are very few time-tested tools for consistently making those decisions well.

-It’s also important to consider how the two impulses can work together, with today’s greed paving the way to tomorrow’s panic.
+As we’ve seen this year, greed can quickly pave the way to panic.
 Investors may think they understand their risk tolerance—until they don’t.
 There’s a big difference between financial risk tolerance (the ability to financially withstand volatile markets) and emotional risk tolerance.
 The gap between the two is often quite wide and only becomes evident in tumultuous market environments.

 Relying on the rearview mirror

 Too often, investors use a rearview mirror to make investing decisions, treating past performance as a guide to future results.
 I’ve known plenty of older, close-to-retirement investors who have stuck with their aggressive investment stances because they were accustomed to the thrill—with no thought for how a loss at the start of retirement might affect their savings.
 I’ve also known plenty of young investors who couldn’t stomach the thought of any losses, despite having many decades in which to potentially recover and accumulate returns.

 Many aggressive investors have learned the hard way that they had a lower tolerance for a big loss in the short term than they thought.
 And to maintain their aggressive allocations via rebalancing, they generally had to double down on the asset classes that generated those steep losses, and shift away from the asset classes that had weathered the storm.

 Conservative investors should heed the lesson, as well.
 A conservative portfolio’s lower historical returns have come with significantly less-severe drawdowns and volatility.
 For some, the lower return is worth the sleep-at-night benefits.
 But the reality is that many investors want all of the upside when markets are performing well, but none of the downside when they are not.
 That is highly unrealistic.